VewTech/AutoTime/README.md

 Features:

-- Create and configure multiple schedules (TODO)
+- Create and configure multiple schedules (BETA)
 - Choose the day you want to add the clocking for (TODO)
-- Choose the variation (in minutes) that the clocking might vary (TODO)
+- Choose the variation (in minutes) that the clocking might vary (BETA)
-- Save your credentials to auth in the Intratime service (TODO)
+- Save your credentials to auth in the Intratime service (DONE)